arch-r45/strataDB/README.md

 ## Introduction

 Most Database Management Systems follow a relational model, where each file on disk is an individual table of the database, and these files are brought into memory in 4 KB(sometimes 8KB) pages depending on what record is being read.
 The relational model acts as a general purpose data model which is part of why it's been a mainstay for over 50 years and will continue to be for the foreseeable future.
-[1]  Popular implementations consist of Oracle DB, MYSQL, PostgresQL and SQlite3.
+[1]  Popular implementations consist of Oracle DB, MYSQL, PostgreSQL and SQlite3.
 RDBMS’s ensure ACID properties, allow for widespread querying of data with range queries and joins, and generally have scalable performance for most workloads.[2]
 [3]   This reliability and versatility of relational databases indicate why they far outpace other types of databases in terms of frequency of use among developers.
 [10].

 However, specific applications are willing to make tradeoffs to forgo some of the benefits of relational databases in favor of different optimizations.
 Which trade offs they make comes down to what loads the individual applications are trying to optimize for.
 There are certain applications that want to prioritize fast reading of dating and certain applications that want to favor fast writing of data.
 The general rule of thumb, is that RDBMS’s are the optimal option for read-heavy workloads but LSM Trees(NOSQL model) are optimal for write-heavy workloads.
 [2]  Designing an index structure that optimizes for one of the two access methods(reads or writes), enforces a hard lower bound on the other access method [9], therefore strong-arming the application developer to make a choice in which access method to optimize for.